Abbeytown

-Abbeytown, also known as Holme Abbey, is a village and civil parish in the Allerdale borough of Cumbria, England.
+Abbeytown is the main village in the civil parish of Holme Abbey in the Cumberland district of Cumbria, England.
+The parish was historically called Holme Cultram.
+The modern names of Abbeytown and Holme Abbey both reference Holmcultram Abbey, which was founded in 1150 and dissolved in 1538; the surviving nave from the abbey now serves as the parish church.
+The parish of Holme Abbey had a population of 757 at the 2021 census.

+Toponymy

-The name Abbeytown dates to the mid-17th century (The Towne of the Abbey, Abbey Towne; Abbeytown from mid-18th century) and is named after the Holmcultram Abbey founded in the 12th century.
+The parish was historically called Holme Cultram.
+It gave its name to the Cistercian abbey founded there in 1150.
+The name Abbeytown is recorded from at least the 17th century (The Towne of the Abbey, Abbey Towne; Abbeytown from mid-18th century) and references it being the village where the abbey was located.

-The population of the civil parish as of the 2011 census was 819.
+The official name of the civil parish today is Holme Abbey, whereas the Royal Mail uses Abbeytown in postal addresses.

+Geography

 It is located five-and-a-half miles south-east of Silloth, and six-and-a-half miles north-west of Wigton.
 The civil parish borders Holme Low to the north, Holme East Waver and Dundraw to the east, Bromfield to the south, and Holme St Cuthbert to the west.
+An area known as Skinburness Marsh to the north is common to the parishes of Holme St Cuthbert, Holme Abbey, and Holme Low.
 The county town of Carlisle is eighteen miles to the north-east.
 Other nearby settlements include Foulsyke, Highlaws, Kelsick, Mawbray, Pelutho, and Wheyrigg.
 The B5302 road runs through the village.